63 °F / 18 °C

 - Base's construction was halted several times by local protesters concerned about its environmental impact.
 The protesters also saw the base as an USA-driven military project aimed at China.

-On March 11, 2017, Costa Serena cruise ship docked at Jeju port in the afternoon.
+On March 11, 2017, the liner Costa Serena docked at Jeju port in the afternoon.
 However, all passengers (over 3,400) refused to disembark, while at the cruise terminal, customs officers, tour guides and around 80 buses were waiting for them.

 - The Chinese cruise tourists remained on the ship for 4 hours before the vessel departed Jeju back to port Tianjin.
 The ship was privately booked and all passengers received the cruise vacation as a reward organized by a Chinese company.
 The ship had departed on this exclusive itinerary from port Fukuoka Japan.